 Eligible full-time employees required to work on an observed holiday where the Department Head opts for the employee to receive payment subject to funds being available rather than an equivalent day off will receive eight (8) hours of holiday pay plus hour-for-hour compensation for all hours worked on the holiday, subject to prior authorization of their supervisor.
 Eligible part-time employees that work twenty (20) hours or more per week will receive pro-rata holiday pay based on their regular work schedule.
 In cases where the holiday extends a full-time non-exempt employee beyond the normal forty (40) hour work week, pay will be calculated on the number of hours actually worked, and overtime will be paid or compensatory time will be granted, if the employee actually works over forty (40) hours in a work week.
-A non-exempt employee who works forty (40) hours in a work-week will be paid forty (40) hours at the regular rate of pay and will receive eight (8) hours of holiday pay at the regular hourly rate.
+A non-exempt employee who works forty (40) hours of holiday pay at the regular hourly rate.
 Holidays are always paid at straight time rate and will be excluded from hours worked in calculating overtime.